rossgabay/neo_bpm_blog/README.md

 + Find all Requests submitted by a certain Requestor
 + Find out whether a specific Request can be approved/rejected/re-submitted
 + See what comments were provided when a Request was rejected
++ Check what state transition is allowed for a specific request
++ Check whether state transition being applied to the request is allowed based on Actor's role
 + If we get ambitious - maybe an end-to-end lifecycle of a Request as it's traveling through the flow, that would be really cool

 there's more we can do here but this is a good starting point.

 Let's take a stab at building a data model based this nomenclature and see if/how we can answer these questions.
+Data model will have three major parts to it:
+1. Business Process Model elements
+2. Request - related elements
+3. Role Based Access Control elements

+Let's start with the Business Process Model.